What is Full Mouth Reconstruction?

-Our experienced team, which includes a prosthodontist, uses a combination of treatments to improve the health, function and appearance of your mouth.
-A prosthodontist specializes in restoration, particularly missing teeth and jaw problems.
-They have advanced training and years of restoration experience.
-We bring in other specialists if needed to create a personalized treatment for you.
+Our experienced team, which has advanced training and years of restoration experience, uses a combination of treatments to improve the health, function and appearance of your mouth.
+We bring in other professionals such as a denturist or a dental lab technician, if needed, to create a personalized treatment for you.

 When Do I Need Full Mouth Reconstruction?